tue-robotics/emc_examples/README.md

 ```

 For compiling and using these examples, the reader is referred to the README files inside the project folders.

-### Feature extraction example
-The feature extraction example requires the MRC environment to be installed on you machine.
-Please follow the instructions on <TODO>.
-For compiling and using this example, the reader is referred to the README file inside the project folder.

 ### Localization example